 •The BSS Parameters Change Count subfield for each of the other AP(s) affiliated with the AP MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP where each of the other AP(s) is identified by the Link ID subfield of the MLD Parameters subfield.

-•The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element carried in Nontransmitted BSSID Profile subelement of the Multiple BSSID element where the APis identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element in a Probe Response frame that is not a multi-link probe response.
+•The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element carried in Nontransmitted BSSID Profile subelement of the Multiple BSSID element where the AP corresponding to the nontransmitted BSSID (#16515, 16516, 16517, 16518, 17895) is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element in a Probe Response frame that is not a multi-link probe response.

-•The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element outside the Multiple BSSID element where the AP is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element in a multi-link probe response.
+•The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element outside the Multiple BSSID element where the AP corresponding to the nontransmitted BSSID is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element in a multi-link probe response.

-—set the Critical Update Flag subfield of the Capability Information field in the Nontransmitted BSSID Capability element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID.
+—set the Critical Update Flag subfield of the Capability Information field in the Nontransmitted BSSID Capability element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield corresponding to the nontransmitted BSSID in the Common Info field of the Basic Multi-Link element (#18262), or if a new affiliated AP is added to the AP MLD with which the nontransmitted BSSID is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs) or if a Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs) (#16028, 16029, 16195).
 Otherwise set the Critical Update Flag subfield of the Capability Information field to 0.

-—For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, with the updated elements selected from the five elements described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented, and set to 0 otherwise.
+—For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, with the updated elements selected from the five elements described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is additionally incremented due to another critical update (#17291), and set to 0 otherwise.